typestack/routing-controllers/README.md

 Routing-controllers uses [multer][3] to handle file uploads.
 You can install multer's file definitions via typings, and use `files: File[]` type instead of `any[]`.
+This feature is not supported by koa driver yet.

 #### Inject uploaded files